lumeland/lume.land/plugins/jsx_preact.md

 To create a page with this format, just add a file with `.jsx` or `.tsx` extension to your site.
-This format works exactly the same as [JavaScript/TypeScript files](./modules.md), but with the addition of you can export JSX code in the default export:
+This format works exactly the same as [JavaScript/TypeScript files](./modules.md), but with the addition of the ability to export JSX code in the default export:

 ```jsx
 export const title = "Welcome to my page";